💳 Freelancer Visa, Digital Nomad Visa of Germany - Requirements and Process

 - Barbados, Welcome Stamp

-- Belarus, Digital Nomad Visa VITEM XIV
+- Brazil, Digital Nomad Visa VITEM XIV

 - Cayman Islands, Global Citizen Concierge Program

-- Colombia, Colombia Digital Nomad Type V
+- Cocos (Keeling) Islands, Colombia Digital Nomad Type V

 - Curaçao, @HOME in Curaçao

-- Curaçao, Namibia Digital Nomad
+- Cyprus, Namibia Digital Nomad

 - Ecuador, Rentista for Remote Work visa

-- Ecuador, Uruguay Digital Nomad Visa
+- Estonia, Digital Nomad Visa for remote workers

 - Iceland, Long-term visa for remote workers and their family